go2tom42/Treaty-of-Babel-for-Windows/README.md

 ------

-The commands will download the source files, install needed compilers, compile the perl files to exe and compile C files to EXE, place a zip file called babel_suite_win32.zip with all the EXE files on the Desktop
+These commands will download the source files, install needed compilers, compile the perl files to exe and compile C files to EXE, place a zip file called babel_suite_win32.zip with all the EXE files on the Desktop

 ------